Creating a CS Account

 Following the instructions in the How to Access Computer Science Department Servers tutorial, login to the server shell.cs.fsu.edu with the user name newacct.
 The password is newacct.
 You may also use your own preferred SSH client if you wish.

-- When using Putty.exe, change “Session” setting “Close window on exit:” from default “Always” to “Never”.
+- If you use Putty.exe, change “Session” setting “Close window on exit:” from default “Always” to “Never”.

-- When using Bitvise, click ‘Terminal’ tab and select “Never” on ‘Auto close window’.
+- If you use Bitvise, click ‘Terminal’ tab and select “Never” on ‘Auto close window’.

 After logging into shell as newacct, you will see the prompt “newacct@magic’s password:”.
 Enter newacct again.
 This time when you type in newacct, you will not see anything (i.e., no *******).
 If you type in the password correctly, you will be logged into the account generator.